sizious/msys-bash/README.md

 was created to replace the bugged **3.1.23-1** which is the only one officially provided in the **MinGW/MSYS** repository.

-Indeed, while trying to create a here document, you may have the following issue on some Windows 10/11 editions (tested on Windows 10 Home 22H2):
+Indeed, while trying to create a [heredoc](https://en.wikipedia.org/wiki/Here_document), you may have the following issue on some Windows 10/11 editions (tested on Windows 10 Home 22H2):

 ```
 bash: cannot create temp file for here document: Permission denied
 ```

-This issue was identified in the past by the Cygwin team but for some reason, the fix was removed by the MinGW team.
+This issue was identified in the past by the [Cygwin](https://www.cygwin.com/) team but for some reason, the fix was removed by the [MinGW](https://osdn.net/projects/mingw/) team.
 This patch restore this.

-Please note, the temporary files created by the here document creation are not removed from the `%TEMP%` directory, due to a `Permission denied` (`Errno 13`) issue - this could be explained as in *nix system, it's allowed to unlink a file even if you have opened it, which isn't the case on Windows.
+*Note:* the temporary files created by the heredoc creation process are not removed from the `%TEMP%` directory, due to a `Permission denied` (`Errno 13`) issue - this could be explained as in *nix system, it's allowed to unlink a file even if you have opened it, which isn't the case on Windows.